modular/modular/KGEN/docs/public/programming-manual.md

         free(self.data.address)
 ```

-The Mojo compiler automatically invokes the destructor when the value is dead,
+The Mojo compiler automatically invokes the destructor when the value is dead
 and provides strong guarantees about when the destructor is run.
 Mojo uses
-compiler static analysis to reason about your code and decide when to insert
+static compiler analysis to reason about your code and decide when to insert
 calls to the destructor.
 For example:

 ```mojo
 fn use_strings():